-The following should be notified in advance:-
+The following should be notified in advance, in writing:-

-- Sporting event / competitions (documentation of event including place and timings) - Medical/dental appointments (appointment note required) - Educational/music examination (email or letter from exam board) - Visit to other professional e.g. Educational Psychologist/Social Worker (appointment note required) - Religious observance - Funeral day for immediate family - Illness (not medical or dental) - Additional therapy/counselling (appointment note required) - Meetings with Immigration/Visa appointments.
+- Sporting event / competitions (documentation of event including place and timings) - Medical/dental appointments (appointment note required) - Educational/music examination (email or letter from exam board) - Visit to other professional e.g. Educational Psychologist/Social Worker (appointment note required) - Religious observance - Funeral day for immediate family - Attending the wedding of immediate family member - Illness (not medical or dental) - Additional therapy/counselling (appointment note required) - Visiting a prospective secondary school (year 6 students only) 0.5 day absence authorised - Meetings with Immigration/Visa appointments.

-NB: If overall attendance falls below 90% due to illness, medical or dental this may necessitate a discussion with the Educational Welfare Officer (EWO) which may in turn result in prosecution.
+NB: If overall attendance falls below 90% due to illness, medical or dental this may necessitate a discussion with the Educational Welfare Officer (EWO) which may in turn result in prosecution or fine.